schaeferka/k8s-dungeon-crawl/README.md

 - Cluster metrics are displayed.
 - A noVNC panel allows direct interaction with the game.
 Yes, you really can play Brogue from your Grafana dashboard!

+The default login information is:

+username: admin
+password: pass

+Please don't use these in a production environment.

 #### Prometheus Metrics

 The Portal exposes metrics in the following format: